THE UNITED KINGDOM IS RESURGENT

 RETROGRADE OR RESURGENT?

 The sun has for some time now set on the British Empire but only if that turn of phrase is meant to imply that the nation is no longer the hegemon which, at its apex, early in the twentieth century, controlled nearly 25% of the world’s land mass.
 Clearly, the nation will never again be the economic or military powerhouse it once was.
-Yet, the United Kingdom has a thriving economy: the fifth largest economy in the world in terms of GDP neck and neck with India – a nation with twenty-one times more inhabitants, and a land mass fourteen times larger.
+Yet, the United Kingdom has a thriving economy: the fifth largest economy in the world in terms of GDP slightly ahead of India – a nation with one billion, two hundred fifty million more inhabitants.

 The United Kingdom lost its economic supremacy because it failed to adapt.
 Born of its own past successes, the nation failed to react to new product and service opportunities by continuing to do things the same old way.
 The United Kingdom’s decline is best explained by a long adherence to a variety of rigid policies and practices that kept it from adapting to new world realities – few of them having to do with the nation’s industrial or manufacturing prowess per se.
 Yes, labor unions had a big hand in the demise of the country’s supremacy by stiff-arming productivity improvements on the factory floor but other factors did as well.
 In a nutshell, these factors had to do with a stubborn unwillingness on the part of British suppliers to get sufficiently close to the customer on the continent of Europe and elsewhere so as to better understand their requirements.
 Finally, British industrialists were late to recognize that the discipline of engineering – the social media phenomenon of the day – was anything more than a trade.

 What does the future hold post a departure from the European Union?
-In my view, the United Kingdom will be the beneficiary of focusing less on Europe, which has been stuck at an anemic growth rate of roughly two percent , and more on the rest of the world.
+In my view, the United Kingdom will be the beneficiary of focusing less on Europe, which is stuck at an anemic growth of less than 1%, and more on the rest of the world.
 One-on-one trade deals with Asian, North and South American countries could reap huge rewards and is an unstated reason why the Europeans loathe the loss of such an important member state.
 Economies, sooner or later, adjust to external shocks albeit while incurring heavy transaction costs and the commensurate political uproar.

 The economy of the United Kingdom is sufficiently robust and the pound sterling sufficiently stable to withstand any post-Brexit shocks.
 The United Kingdom remains an inspiration for a streak of independence first demonstrated by the signing of the Magna Carta, the passing of the Slavery Abolition Act, and its defense of the British Isles in the face of the overwhelming forces posed by the Luftwaffe in 1940.
 Its decision to part ways with the European Union ensures that its sovereignty will be preserved while making the country more competitive on the world stage.

-To make all of this happen, of course, the nation will have to rely on a fearless leader.
-As the U.K’s new Prime Minister, Liz Truss will require the gumption of her predecessor Boris Johnson devoid of the recklessness and skulduggery which characterized his short tenure.
-Prime Minister Truss will have to smack down the troika arrayed against her: 1) hard left politicians in her own country, 2) globalists in the world-wide media who scorn the idea of Brexit, and 3) imperial bureaucrats in Brussels who will try every trick in the book to make the point that the nation is better served by being subservient to the whims of the European Union.
+To make all of this happen, of course, the nation will have to rely on a fearless leader with the gumption of a Boris Johnson.
+As the U.K.’s Prime Minister since July 2019, Mr. Johnson will have to smack down the troika arrayed against him: 1) hard left politicians in his own country, 2) globalists in the world-wide media who scorn the idea of Brexit, and 3) imperial bureaucrats in Brussels who will try every trick in the book to make the point that the nation is better served by being subservient to the whims of the European Union.

 Management Advisor